 LSC Hosted Meets (new):

 In the event that the LSC is hosting any meet, the assigned meet director is responsible for following the above policies and procedures.

-Named volunteer official leads (meet ref, admin referee, head starter, and team lead CJ) will receive a $40 / day stipend when home is more than 20 miles from facility (one way).
+Named volunteer official leads (meet ref, admin referee, head starter, and team lead CJ) will receive a $40 / day stipend for each day of meet when home is more than 20 miles from facility (one way).

 Zone / USA Swimming Co-Hosted Meets (new):

 Any zone or USA Swimming co-hosted meet will be run in accordance with the rules of governing body of that event.